jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "That's exactly why you have to stop.
 We could get in trouble."

-He sits down.
+My husband sits down.
 Speaks low, but firm.
 I did something wrong.

 "Learning will spoil him.
 Once a slave can read, he is no longer a slave.
 He has eyes outside the household.
 He sees what we have and don't share.
 He thinks.
 He calculates.
 He plans.
 You'll ruin him for us.
 And it's against the law."

-I say "But everyone in Ohio learns to read."
+I say, "But everyone in Ohio learns to read."

 "This isn't Ohio.
 Our property rights aren't cruel, Sophia.
 They're order.
 Without them, chaos.
 They do the work.
 We do the thinking."